The Local Structure of Compactified Jacobians: Preliminaries on GIT and compactified Jacobians

 \subsection{Geometric Invariant Theory}

-We review some background from Geometric Invariant Theory (GIT) that is needed later.
-The coarse moduli spaces we study here are all constructed using GIT, and in proving statements about them, we will need to make use of their construction, and not just the fact of their existence.
+The (universal) compactified Jacobians are coarse moduli spaces of sheaves constructed using Geometric Invariant Theory (GIT) and, in the proof of our results, we will need to make use of their construction, and not just the fact of their existence.
+Therefore, we will quickly review some background from GIT.

-Recall that GIT is a tool for constructing a quotient of an algebraic $k$-scheme $Q$ by the action of a reductive group $G$.
+Recall that GIT is a tool for constructing a quotient of a quasi-projective variety $Q$ by the action of a reductive group $G$.
 Given an auxiliary ample line bundle $\calO(1)$ together with a lift of the action of $G$ on $Q$ to an action on $\calO(1)$ (i.e.~a linearization), there is distinguished open subscheme $Q^{\text{ss}}$ of $Q$ that consists of points that are semi-stable with respect to the linearized action.
-The significance of $Q^{\text{ss}}$ is that it admits a \textbf{uniform categorical quotient} that we define to be the GIT quotient of $Q$, written $Q/\!\!/G$.
-That is, there exists a pair $(Q^{\text{ss}}/G, \pi)$ consisting of an algebraic scheme $Q^{\text{ss}}/G$ and a $G$-invariant map with the property that \begin{enumerate} \item $\pi$ is universal among all $G$-invariant maps out of $Q^{\text{ss}}$ (i.e.~$(Q^{\text{ss}} / G, \pi)$ is a \textbf{categorical quotient}); \item this property persists after base change by an arbitrary flat morphism $T \to Q^{\text{ss}}/G$ (i.e.~the categorical quotient is \textbf{uniform}).
+The significance of $Q^{\text{ss}}$ is that it admits a \textbf{categorical quotient} that we define to be the GIT quotient of $Q$, written $Q/\!\!/G$.
+That is, there exists a pair $(Q^{\text{ss}}/G, \pi)$ consisting of a quasi-projective variety $Q^{\text{ss}}/G$ and a $G$-invariant map

-\end{enumerate} The quotient is always a quasi-projective scheme, and has the further property that the quotient map $\pi$ is affine and universally submersive (i.e.~a subset $U\subseteq Q^{\text{ss}}/G$ is open if and only if $\pi^{-1}(U)$ is open in $Q^{\text{ss}}$, and this property persists under arbitrary base change $T \to Q^{\text{ss}}/G$).
-When the characteristic of $k$ is $0$, the pair $(Q^{\text{ss}}, \pi)$ is actually a \textbf{universal categorical quotient}, so Property~(1) persists under base change by an arbitrary morphism $T \to Q^{\text{ss}}/G$ (rather than just by a flat morphism).